petermg/TheOcularMigraineMCP/metadata/README.md

 `collector-diagnostics.json`.
 A GraphQL validation/authentication/type failure is therefore distinct from a genuine `app_binary_info_empty` result.
 Version codes in diagnostics retain their numeric type as well, making it possible to verify the exact request shape used for a failing package repair.

+## MetaMetadata package-map fallback and binary-query parity

+TOM's central collector now consumes MetaMetadata's public generated `data/known_oculus_apps.json` **only as a package-name mapping fallback** for Meta IDs that are otherwise unmapped or were exposed through SideQuest as `com.autogen.*` placeholders.
+This does not copy or execute MetaMetadata or Lightning Launcher code.
+The mapping provenance is retained only in the aggregate index as `packageSourceHints: ["metametadata-map"]`; the compact runtime package record still receives its name/artwork from TOM's own Meta enrichment whenever Meta details are available.
+MetaMetadata-derived package mappings are not labeled `metaPackageVerified`.

+This fallback exists because MetaMetadata already maintains the exact Meta-ID -> Android-package mapping problem that TOM was independently attempting to reconstruct.
+Its public repository and daily workflow are therefore used to avoid repeatedly reverse-engineering the same undocumented resolver.
+If that mapping source is unavailable, the collector continues with its own focused Meta package-repair path.

+For Meta IDs that still require direct binary repair, TOM's `app_binary_info` query now uses the full Android-binary selection shape exercised by the current public MetaMetadata collector (`id`, `package_name`, `version_code`, and asset-file fields) and sends the JSON request with `Accept: */*`.
+The existing GraphQL-error diagnostics remain in place, so a future Meta-side change is distinguishable from a genuine empty binary result.